bryaneburr/durango-config/docs/architecture.md

 ## Integration Expectations

-- Host applications provide their preferred default config path during manager construction.
+- Host applications provide their preferred default config path during manager construction; Durango will create the file with model defaults if it does not exist.
-- Components that mutate external systems (like search manifests) should register callbacks through `ConfigManager`.
+- Components that mutate external systems (like search manifests) should register callbacks through `ConfigManager` to track reloads.
-- Lazy imports keep CLI startups fast; `durango.__getattr__` defers heavy modules until needed.
+- Extend file or environment sources by adding new helpers under `durango.sources` and composing them inside `ConfigManager` if your deployment has specialised requirements.

 Diagrams and deeper explanations will be added as implementation solidifies.